neuromaancer/readup.nvim/README.md

         require("readup").setup({
         plugin_manager = "lazy", -- or 'packer', etc.
-        float = false,  -- Set to true to open READMEs in floating windows })
+        float = false,  -- Set to true to open READMEs in floating windows open_in_browser = false, -- Set to true to open READMEs in browser })
     end
 }